zjohn77/lightning-mlflow-hf/README.md

 - Polars (this data manipulation library is orders of magnitude faster than pandas and is really trending now)
 - Mlflow (for tracking results during the process of fine tuning)
-- AzureML (we could've also gone with AWS SageMaker, but the user experience of AzureML felt better)
+- Azure ML (we could've also gone with AWS SageMaker, but the user experience of Azure ML felt better)

 At the end of the day, I want you to take away two things from this document: